-Either way, scientists believe CBD affects the way these receptors respond to signals being sent to them, possibly helping reduce inflammation and pain.
+Either way, scientists think CBD affects the way that these receptors respond to the signals that they receive, possibly helping reduce inflammation and pain.

 It is a good idea to speak to a doctor before using CBD oil.
-A person should also educate themselves about their local laws on CBD oil, as the use of cannabis products is not always legal.
+A person should also educate themselves on the local laws regarding CBD oil, as the use of cannabis products is not legal everywhere.

-The United States Food & Drug Administration (FDA) do not currently approve CBD oil as a medical treatment.
-It is legal in some states in the U.S., but not all.
-It is a good idea for a person to check the laws in their area before purchasing or taking CBD oil.
+CBD is legal in some states in the U.S., but not all of them.
+Therefore, people should check the laws in their area before purchasing or taking CBD oil.

-As with any alternative treatment, it is a good idea to speak to a doctor before trying CBD oil.
+As with any alternative treatment, people should speak to a doctor before trying CBD oil.

 CBD oil shows promise as a treatment for arthritis pain.
 If it affects receptors in the brain and immune system in the way that researchers believe, it may reduce inflammation and pain.